ConfettiFX/The-Forge-Blog/graphics_programming_from_a_content_production_perspective.md

 The main reasoning for this is to have artists spend less time guessing and randomly tweaking these parameters and focus on what is important - authoring the content.

-### Does this feature actually increase the content production efficiency?
+### Is it actually worth it to ship and use this feature?

 We have just evaluated the cost of using this feature in production.
 We roughly know how much time it would take to implement this feature.